Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Introduction

-The Poisson information acquisition technology has been a workhorse for the analysis of how to structure \emph{dynamic} contracts for experimentation.\footnote{\citet{McClellan2022,henry2019} consider related models where information acquisition instead uses a \emph{Brownian motion technology}, and an agent deciding when to stop experimenting.} \citet{BH1998,BH2005} were early contributions studying a contracting problem under the assumption that a ``success'' reveals the state.
-The subsequent literature has considered variations on this basic environment (e.g., \cite{Horner2013} relaxes commitment; \citet{HKL2016} allow for ex-ante adverse selection and transfers; \citet{Guo2016} considers delegation without transfers).
-The closest to our work is \cite{Gerardi2012}, who assume a Poisson arrival technology and, as in the scoring rule literature, allow for state-dependent contracts.
+The Poisson information acquisition technology has been a workhorse for the analysis of how to structure \emph{dynamic} contracts for experimentation.\footnote{\citet{McClellan2022,henry2019} consider related models where information acquisition instead uses a \emph{Brownian motion technology}, and an agent decides when to stop experimenting.} \citet{BH1998,BH2005} were early contributions studying a contracting problem under the assumption that a ``success'' reveals the state.
+The subsequent literature has considered variations on this basic environment.\footnote{For instance, \citet{Horner2013} relaxes commitment; \citet{HKL2016} allow for ex-ante adverse selection and transfers; \citet{Guo2016} considers delegation without transfers; \citet{Fu2024PrivateExploration} studies optimal approval rules in a private sequential experimentation problem with selectively disclosed hard evidence, comparing environments with conclusive good news and conclusive bad news.} The closest to our work is \cite{Gerardi2012}, who assume a Poisson arrival technology and, as in the scoring rule literature, allow for state-dependent contracts.
 Our information acquisition technology generalizes this technology to allow for Poisson signals that may support either state and be inconclusive.
-Our results show that \emph{both} modifications are necessary for dynamic mechanisms to outperform static scoring rules.
+Our main message is that dynamic contracts can outperform static scoring rules only under \emph{both} modifications.